Known as Poor Man’s Pappy, This Bourbon Whiskey Just Got a Lot More Interesting

 There’s a new consolation prize for bourbon hunters giving up the hunt for bottles of Pappy or Weller.

-Available January 2020, the barrel proof version of Heaven Hill Distillery’s affordable, well-loved Larceny bourbon is made with the same mashbill as its predecessor and therefore falls in the category bourbon drinkers call “wheaters.”
+The barrel proof version of Heaven Hill Distillery’s affordable, well-loved Larceny bourbon is made with the same mashbill as its predecessor and therefore falls in the category bourbon drinkers call “wheaters.”
 Where most bourbon recipes are comprised of corn, rye and malted barley, a select few substitute wheat for barley.
 The category has experienced a small whiskey nerd renaissance as it’s rode the coattails of Pappy and Weller.

 Retailing between $20 and $25 and available yearround, Larceny has long been known as one of two great entry points into wheated bourbons (the other being Maker’s Mark).
 It’s in our guide to best wheated bourbons and best overall bourbons, where bourbon expert Fred Minnick called it “a good, inexpensive, wheated everyday sipper.”